moinul-hossain-dhrubo/quran_hadith_verse_finder/README.md

 ### **Context:** <br/>

-In Islam, It is recommended to live life based on Quran and Hadith for every muslims.
-The Quran, also romanized Qur'an or Koran, is the central religious text of Islam, believed by Muslims to be a revelation directly from God (Allah).
-The authority of hadith is a source for religious and moral guidance known as Sunnah, which ranks second only to that of the Quran (which Muslims hold to be the word of God revealed to Muhammad).
+In Islam, it is recommended for every Muslim to live life based on the Quran and Hadith.
+The Quran, also romanized as Qur'an or Koran, is the central religious text of Islam, believed by Muslims to be a direct revelation from God (Allah).
+The Hadith is a source of religious and moral guidance known as Sunnah, ranking second in authority only to the Quran.

-The people who can memorize every Quran verses is known as Ha'fiz.
-However, it is not possible for every muslim to memorize every verse related to a certain topic.
-Search engines like Google can help resolving this issue but sometimes there are too many places/ websites to click on to find the authentic information. it will be better if one can find related verses in one place with just one click.
+People who can memorize every verse of the Quran are known as Hafiz.
+However, it is not feasible for every Muslim to memorize all the verses related to a particular topic.
+While search engines like Google can help address this issue, they often provide too many links and websites, making it difficult to find authentic information.
+It would be more efficient to have a tool that provides related verses in one place with just one click.

 ### **Objective:**

-The goal of this project is to build an application that can retrieve Quran and Hadith verses based on user query just with one click.
-This project includes data collection from authentic sources, data cleaning, embedding, deployment, API integration.
+The goal of this project is to build an application that retrieves Quran and Hadith verses based on user queries with just one click.
+This project includes data collection from authentic sources, data cleaning, embedding, deployment, and API integration.

 ### **Data Collection:**